 Will the price of the Museumkaart go up in the future?

-It’s possible, the price went up by 5 euros on October 1st 2018 after remaining stable for some years.
-The price includes a €4.95 admin fee which is waved for renewal.
+It’s possible, the price last went up (by 5 euros) on October 1st 2018 after remaining stable for some years.
+The purchase price includes a €4.95 admin fee which is waved for renewal.

 We absolutely recommend the Museumkaart to any Dutch residents and expats.
 It can offer fantastic value over the whole year.
 The card is great for the ability to just pop into a museum for 30 minutes and visit a new exhibition – and you won’t feel the pressure to see everything.